uribo/learnR/basic-objects/data-frame.md

 d  4
 ```

 Here the first group of brackets subsets the data frame as a matrix with the first four rows and all columns selected.
-The second group of brackes subsets the resulted data frame as a list with only `id` column selected but also resulting in a data frame.
+The second group of brackes subsets the resulted data frame as a list with only `id` column selected, which results in a data frame.

 ### Data filtering